 If you are interested in hunting public lands such as State Forests or Wildlife Management Areas, contact the regional DEC biologist or forester where you want to hunt.
 They can tell you about areas with active timber management, or areas where there has been timber management in the past 10 years or so.
 They may even be able to offer tips on the best coverts (areas with cover) within a given area.
 Visit the DEC website for maps or other information on specific areas or request this information from your regional DEC office.

-Based on data collected from the Cooperator Ruffed Grouse Hunting Log, it appears that several regions tend to have higher grouse densities, so finding and gaining access to suitable habitats in those areas may be most rewarding (see highlighted area of map).
+Based on data collected from the Cooperator Ruffed Grouse Hunting Log, it appears that several regions tend to have higher grouse densities, so finding and gaining access to suitable habitats in those areas may be most rewarding.
+Check out the New York State Ruffed Grouse Dashboard to help find areas of the state where grouse densities offer the best chance of flushing birds.
+When afield, focus your efforts in young forests, edges, and thick vegetation bordering riparian areas and you may get a chance to harvest the ‘King of the Game Birds.’

 Ruffed Grouse Population Management